Current to the best of our knowledge on March 12th, 2021

 Do you personally feel safe in the Netherlands at this moment?

-We do.
-New infections are relatively very low.
-And the weekly death numbers are in the single digits.
-On a population of 17 million.
-However, most people are starting to lose a sense of urgency and become more relaxed.
-Time will tell if that was smart.
-Personally we feel people are getting impatient too soon, and it might be a perfect breeding ground for a 2nd wave of infections.
+We do, kind of.
+Infections are worse elsewhere.
+But also not as good as they can be, and, most people are starting to lose a sense of urgency and become more relaxed.
+Personally we feel people are getting impatient too soon, and it might be a perfect breeding ground for another wave of infections.
 Hopefully we're wrong.
-We personally still avoid travelling and contact to other humans as much as we can.
-We feel safer here than elsewhere because we have a decisive government that took action early, which helped.
+We personally still avoid travelling and close contact with other humans as much as we can.

-Also we have a good social system, taking care of people when income or revenue dries up.
+It's also a blessing we have a good social system, taking care of people when income or revenue dries up.
 Our health care system is one of the best in the world and is accessible for all, which gives some sense of relieve.
-I feel we're in a much better place than many other countries around the world.
+I feel we're in a much better place than many other countries around the world, but that doesn't mean we shouldn't be careful.

-At the same time Herman still has his day job and works in a hospital on the front lines, that gives a different dimension to it all and it adds stress to our life.
+At the same time Herman still has his day job and works in a hospital on the front lines, having to deal directly with Corona patients.
+That gives a different dimension to it all and it adds stress to our life.
 We also have fragile parents.

 However, worry doesn't help any of us.
 We need to find positivity where we can.
 And listen to the experts: Keep 5ft/6ft distance - Don't visit fragile and elderly friends and family members - Wash our hands before we go outside and when we come back home - Don't overcrowd shops, parks, and nature.
 Wear a mask when distance can't be maintained.
 If your government has more restrictive measures than that, of course follow those too!